drkmark/dns4.cc/README.md

 all our servers are **public, dnssec capable, non-blocking, non-logging and non-filtered with anonymization support**.

-our servers are located on the northern hemisphere and are available to all
+to start using our network simply add the list of dns4.cc servers and anonymization relays into your dnscrypt-proxy.toml and enjoy.

 ********************

-locations as of May 2024:
+DNS servers locations as of May 2024:

 ### US
  - San Jose, CA